nushell/nushell.github.io/book/line_editor.md

 To complete this keybinding tour we need to discuss the `until` type for event.
 As you have seen so far, you can send a single event or a list of events.
-And as we have seen, when a list of events is sent, each and everyone of them is processed.
+And as we have seen, when a list of events is sent, each and every one of them is processed.

-However, there maybe cases when you want to assign different events to the same keybinding.
+However, there may be cases when you want to assign different events to the same keybinding.
-This is specially useful with Nushell menus.
+This is especially useful with Nushell menus.
 For example, say you still want to activate your completion menu with `Ctrl + t` but you also want to move to the next element in the menu once it is activated using the same keybinding.